 - ethical approval for your research or project.pdf

-- Projects – how to arrive at a topic or area for study
+- projects - how to decide on a topic area.doc

 This folder is provided as a resource for both trainees and trainers to give you some idea of some of the types of things that MAY be submitted in addition to the other MRCGP assessments.
 None of these are mandatory although at the very minimum, audit should be taught during your training period anyway (if not, nag your trainer to do so – they won’t mind, really).
 Provided are some sample projects demonstrating some of the different types of projects you might undertake during your training programme.
 Click on the their titles to see the full document.